kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              With the default form, all key tables are listed by default.  -T lists only keys in key-table.

-             With the -N form, only keys in the root and prefix key tables are listed by default; -T also lists only keys in key-table.  -P specifies a prefix to print before each key and -1 lists only the first matching key.  -a lists the command for keys that do have a note rather than skipping them.
+             With the -N form, only keys in the root and prefix key tables are listed by default; -T also lists only keys in key-table.  -P specifies a prefix to print before each key and -1 lists only the first matching key.  -a lists the command for keys that do not have a note rather than skipping them.

      send-keys [-FHlMRX] [-N repeat-count] [-t target-pane] key ...
                    (alias: send)